What are we Thinking – The Issue of the ‘White Male’

-Listen guys, the whole idea of racism is wrong, the idea of judging people on aspects of themselves that they have no control over is just ridiculous.
-I’m going to commit what many would consider a “microaggression” here (who am I kidding to those people this entire article is one massive micro aggression…does that count as a macro aggression then??), but as Martin Luther King said, we must judge by the content of a person’s character, that is how we get past this specter of racism.
+The whole idea of racism is wrong, the idea of judging people on aspects of themselves that they have no control over is just ridiculous.
+I’m going to commit what many would consider a “microaggression” here (who am I kidding, to those kinds of people this entire article is one massive micro aggression…does that count as a macro aggression then?), but as Martin Luther King said, we must judge by the content of a person’s character, that is how we get past this specter of racism.

 Being racist towards a group of people (in this case white men) in an attempt to fix racism, or stop racism is just ridiculous.
 We don’t stop racism by being more racist, we stop racism by extolling the virtues of those who are being discriminated against.
 Fire does not put out fire and hate does not end hate, it perpetuates it.

 Right now, with this kind of thoughtless (as I assume is what happened in this case) racist rhetoric is not going to make the world a more harmonious or better place for any of us, it’s going to drag us into places we don’t want to go.